-A team of international scientists are alarmed that methane gas is seeping out from under the Arctic sea-bed which indicates that the increased ocean temperatures have spread out below, in fact, reaching the sea-bed level.
-About 250 clouds of methane emissions have been detected as rising from the sea-bed around the Norwegian region.
-Methane gas was evident from depths ranging from 150m-400m.
+A team of international scientists are alarmed that methane gas hazards are rising out from under the warming Arctic sea-bed, which indicates that the increased ocean temperatures have reached the ocean-floor level.
+About 250 clouds of methane emissions have been detected as rising from the sea-bed around the Norwegian region, where this gas is emanating from depths that range from 150m-400m.

-Yet we cannot really fathom the impact of these methane emissions if we do not have a clear perception where this methane gas emanates from.
-Perhaps, we should take a closer look just where exactly in the ocean floor, is methane gas coming from?
+Yet we cannot really fathom the impact of these hazardous gas emissions if we do not have a clear perception on how the main source of methane gas hazards were formed.

-Hence, if scientists are telling us that methane gas is seeping out from Arctic sea-beds, then it leaves us with the understanding that the effects of global warming has affected the temperature and pressure below depths of 500 meters.
-Simply stated, the warmth of the ocean temperature has reached and melted the gas hydrates that sealed-off the porous gaps at 0°C below the freezing point of water.
-This has caused permafrost to thaw off and is now releasing trapped methane gas in the process.
+However, if scientists are telling us that methane gas is seeping out from Arctic sea-beds, then it draws us to an understanding that the effects of global warming has increased the temperature and pressure below depths of 500 meters.
+Simply stated, the warmth of the ocean temperature has reached levels capable of melting the gas hydrates, which were formerly maintained at 0°C below the freezing point of water.
+Rising methane gas hazards on the oceans’s surface are indications that permafrost below the ocean depths have thawed off.

 What are Gas Hydrates?

 Gas hydrates are natural gasses which include methane and they combine with water, under pressures already beyond the freezing point of 0°C. This combination of gas and water will take the form of crystalline solids similar to ice particles and are called gas hydrates or clathrates.
-They are commonly found underneath a permanently frozen land mostly in the polar areas and around 500 meters deep below the Earth’s continental margin near the sea-floor sediments of the ocean floor.
+They are commonly found underneath a permanently frozen land mostly in the polar areas and around 500 meters deep below the Earth’s continental margin.

 Other gasses that form into gas hydrates are hydrogen sulfide, carbon dioxide, and numerous hydrocarbons with low-carbon number.